iarp/django-taggit-autosuggest/README.txt

     # In the template:
     {{ media }}

+(Either way, of course, the template must also include a jQuery library.)

 There's a demo project using Grappelli bundled, you can run it and browse /admin/ using the username 'demo' and password 'demo'.